-Prior to the inspection a range of information relevant to the service was reviewed.
+Prior to the inspection a range of information relevant to the home was reviewed.
 This included the following:

-- recent inspection reports and returned QIPs - recent correspondence with the home - the management of incidents: it was ascertained that no incidents involving medicines had been reported to RQIA since the home registered.
+- recent inspection reports and returned QIPs - recent correspondence with the home - the management of incidents; it was ascertained that no incidents involving medicines had been reported to RQIA since the last medicines management inspection

-During the inspection the inspector met with two residents, three senior care assistants and the registered manager.
+During the inspection the inspector met with one resident, the registered manager and two members of care staff.

-A total of 15 questionnaires were provided for distribution to residents, their representatives and staff for completion and return to RQIA.
+Ten questionnaires were provided for distribution to residents and their representatives for completion and return to RQIA.
+Staff were invited to share their views by completing an online questionnaire.